Login

 iStock/T Turovska

-2.What is included in the net living space and what isn't?
+2.What is taken into consideration in the calculation of the net living space – and what isn't?

-4.What can I do if the apartment is smaller than stated?
+4.What can I do if the apartment is smaller than stated in the rental agreement?

-The net living space is not defined the same everywhere.
-The housing valuation guide for Switzerland serves as a guide (following page available in German, French, Italian).
-The guide says:
+The net living space is not defined in the same way everywhere in Switzerland.
+The housing valuation guide for Switzerland and SIA standard 416 serve as a guide.

 The net living space is the accessible and usable floor space of an apartment.
 For the net living area, the following applies:

-Gross living area, outside usable area, ancillary usable area: differences
+Gross living area, outside usable area, ancillary space: differences

-Various terms are used when referring to living space.
+There are various terms used when referring to living space.
 They refer to different things.

 Living space in advertisements

-Housing advertisements often refer to living space.
-Whether this refers to the gross or net living space can be unclear.
-If in doubt, contact the advertiser.
+Housing advertisements often living space.
+The definition of living space is often not specified.
+If in doubt, please contact the advertiser.

 Find a suitable property

-2. What is included in the net living space and what isn't?
+2. What is taken into consideration in the calculation of the net living space – and what isn't?

-Attics, cellars and hobby rooms are secondary use areas.
+Attics, cellars and hobby rooms are ancillary space.
 They aren’t counted as net living space.

-There is no uniform standard for sloping roofs.
-As a rule of thumb, areas with at least 1.5 metres height are part of the net living space.
+There is no uniform standard for sloping ceilings.
+As a rule, areas with a roof at least 1.5 metres in height of the net living space.

 Areas under washbasins and toilets are included in the net living space.
-This is because tenants can use this space for residential purposes.
+This is because you can use this space for residential purposes.

-The space inside built-in cupboards and storage rooms can be used by tenants.
-It is therefore part of the net living space.
+The space inside built-in cupboards and storage rooms (reduits) is part of the net living space.

-3. How can I calculate the living space?
+3. How do I calculate the living space?

-The exact net living space of the apartment is particularly important.
-This is because it is used as the basis for further calculations in Switzerland.
+The exact net living space of the apartment is important.
+This is because it is used as the basis for further calculations.
 This includes, for example, the rental price per square metre or calculating ancillary costs.
+Therefore, make sure that the information provided in the rental agreement matches the actual size of the apartment.

-4. What can I do if the apartment is smaller than stated?
+4. What can I do if the apartment is smaller than stated in the rental agreement?

 This article was first published on 01.09.2010